Braves vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tommy Edman and the St. Louis Cardinals take the field on Tuesday at Truist Park against Mike Soroka, who gets the start for the Atlanta Braves.
-First pitch is at 7:20 PM ET.
+The St. Louis Cardinals and Nolan Arenado take the field at Truist Park against Marcell Ozuna and the Atlanta Braves on Wednesday.

-The Braves are listed as -200 moneyline favorites for this matchup with the Cardinals (+165).
-The contest's total is set at 10.5 runs.
+Oddsmakers list the Braves as -300 favorites on the moneyline, while giving the underdog Cardinals +240 moneyline odds to win.
+Atlanta is the run-line favorite (-2.5).
+The over/under is 9 runs for the contest.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.